Auo/ImgurSharp/README.md

 #ImgurSharp

-Easy uploading with C# wrapper to Imgur API v3, ONLY anonymously.
+C# wrapper for Imgur API v3, ONLY anonymously.
+* Upload and edit images
+* Create and edit albums

 You'll need to register on Imgur for a ApplicationId.
 [Imgur api](https://api.imgur.com/)

 ### Create